 What type of content do you primarily create?

-A logline is one sentence that captures your show for a new listener.
-For example, here’s a logline for Serial.
+A podcast trailer is a short audio preview that introduces potential listeners to your show.
+It starts with a logline - one sentence that captures your show for a new listener.
+For example, here's a logline for Serial.

 Serial tells one story—a true story—over the course of a season.